-The solar canopy is one of the first projects to be financed by DSD’s new $250 million fund for distributed generation, first announced in October.
-The fund will help DSD meet growing demand from commercial and industrial clients for clean, renewable energy.
+The solar canopy is one of the first solar projects to be financed by DSD’s new $250 million fund for distributed generation, first announced in October.
+The fund will help DSD meet growing demand from commercial solar and industrial PV clients for clean, renewable energy.
 It allows DSD to become a one-stop solution for assessing and designing, installing, operating, and maintaining distributed solar assets.

 “We selected DSD for this project not only for its deep roots in GE’s 125-year history in power generation, but also for its extensive experience in the region and its roster of top solar industry talent,” said Michael Mathis, President at MGM Springfield.
 “Our LEED Platinum certification shows what happens when we live our values and make sustainability and renewable energy a cornerstone of our business.”

 Read the full MGM Springfield solar canopy case study.

 After years of reluctance around “green” investments, businesses are starting to recognize the importance of climate change and its impact on businesses’ bottom lines.